In this guide, we’ll discuss what to look for in a headless CMS built for modern commerce, from ease of use to integration and scalability.

 TCO isn't another metric to compare—it's the lens through which all the other metrics start to make sense.

-So, when choosing a CMS, don't ask only, "What's the monthly fee?"
+So, when choosing a headless CMS, don't ask only, "What's the monthly fee?"
 Instead, ask, "What will this actually cost us over the next 1–3 years—in time, effort, and missed opportunities?"

 With so many CMS options on the market, finding the right one can feel overwhelming.